-Apple has announced iOS 13 for fall 2019, and with it, its own iPad operating system (iPadOS) based on iOS 13.
-Microsoft’s Windows Virtual Desktop (WVD) is also expected around the same time.
-Find out why the ThinPrint team is particularly excited about two iPadOS improvements and how they’ll interact with Windows Virtual Desktop in our video and blog post.
+With Apple iOS 13, the iPad received its own iPad operating system (iPadOS) based on iOS 13 in September 2019.
+Almost simultaneously, the long-awaited Microsoft’s Windows Virtual Desktop (WVD) became available.
+Why the ezeep team is especially happy about two iPadOS innovations and what they have to do with Windows Virtual Desktop can be found in our video and blog post.

 Working with Windows Virtual Desktop and iPads